 In 2022/23 we spent £176m on research projects focused on specific cancer types.
 Here’s how that breaks down for spend per cancer type.

 £5m non-Hodgkin’s lymphoma

 Pence in the pound

-The graphic to the left shows that for every pound of income from donations, investments and royalties, 83p was available to beat cancer.
+In 2022/23, for every £1 you donated, 82p was available to beat cancer.
 The amount available varies from year to year, but we aim to keep it around the 80p mark.

 We don’t include our trading activities in this calculation, as our shops operate like other retail businesses, raising funds through selling merchandise.
-According to the 2018 Charity Shops Survey, our network of shops delivered the best profit ratio of any large UK charity retailer.
+This also shows you the impact of your donations and means you can easily compare us with other charities that don’t have retail shops.

-We know it’s important for our supporters to know how we spend your donations, and that we’re transparent in all areas of our work.
-That’s why we’ve shared details of our CEO’s salary on our website here.
+We know it’s important for you to know how we spend your donations.
+We’re transparent in all areas of our work.